 - The project is unlikely to be undertaken without RADS assistance.

-- All Regular Public Transport airports must submit the airport's most current Income and Expenditure Statement and Airport Asset Management Plan.
+- All Regular Public Transport (RPT) airports must submit the most current Strategic Airports Assets and Financial Management Framework for the airport.

 Those projects that are eligible for RADS funding should fall into one or more of the following categories.